1177 B.C.: The Year Civilization Collapsed by Eric H. Cline

 However:

-Stat Highlight: By 1000 B.C., the Mediterranean world began to stabilize, setting the stage for the Classical Age of Greece and Rome.
+Stat Highlight: By around 1000 B.C., the Mediterranean region began to stabilize, setting the stage for the Classical Age and the subsequent rise of Greek and Roman civilizations.

 Conclusion